The Expat Autopsy

 My name is David Peluchette.

-I've spent 27 years living in the blind spots of the map.
+I’ve spent 27 years living in the blind spots of the map, where the brochure version of life abroad usually goes to die.

 I've lived through post-Soviet Ukraine, revolutions, Georgia during the pandemic, strange rental markets, arbitrary bureaucracy, expat social circles, language barriers, and local power games.

-I've also watched the slow psychological unraveling that happens when people discover their “fresh start” was built on assumptions they never tested.
+I’ve also watched the slow unraveling that happens when people discover their “fresh start” was built on assumptions they never questioned.

 I’ve watched expats succeed.

-I've also watched them fail for the same repeatable reasons.
+I’ve also watched smart people fail for painfully repeatable reasons.

 This guide is built on those patterns.